Get started with DDEV-Live¶

 4. Choose the personal or organization account where you want to install the app, then select the repositories you want DDEV-Live to access and click Install.
 You or the organization must own the repositories.

-You can change these settings and add or remove repositories later in Settings.
+You can change these settings and add or remove repositories later in settings/integration.

 Install the DDEV-Live CLI¶